Summer Experiential Education and Development Program (SEED)

 If your daughter is accepted into the program, you will be notified to pay a $50 non-refundable Processing Fee within 48 hours.
 You will also be instructed to complete/review the remaining components of the Registration Packet below.
 Again review the Overview of the SEED Program Registration Process for instructions.

-- Camper Health History Form (7 pages)
+- Medical Form (includes Camper Health History Form and Camper Physical Exam Form)

-- Code of Conduct Agreement Form (1 page)
+- Camper Code of Conduct Agreement Form

 Teen Leadership Program